Part of the Security audit

 How to verify the fix

 After adding the header, check it with curl -sI https://yoursite.com | grep -i strict.
 You should see Strict-Transport-Security: max-age=31536000 or a higher value in the output.
-If it is missing, the header was not applied correctly.
+If it is missing, the header was not applied right.

 Run another SiteCurl scan to confirm the HSTS check passes.
-SiteCurl verifies both the presence of the header and that the max-age is long enough.
+SiteCurl checks both the presence of the header and that the max-age is long enough.
 If your max-age is below 6 months, it will still flag a warning.

 The bottom line